 Marilyn joined Watsi on March 12th, 2013.
 Seven years ago, Marilyn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marilyn's most recent donation traveled 8,500 miles to support Vincent, a six-year-old boy from Kenya, to fund achilles tendon lengthening surgery.
+Marilyn's most recent donation traveled 9,000 miles to support Linnly, a bright student from Malawi, to fund hernia repair surgery.

 Vincent is a six-year-old boy and the oldest of three children.
 Vincent and his siblings live with their grandmother in Southern Kenya.
 Vincent has bilateral equinus deformity, which means he has difficulty walking and often tiptoes as he walks, or even crawls.
 He has visited clinics in the past and undergone casting, but there has been no significant improvement.
 To correct his condition, Vincent is scheduled to undergo Achilles Tendon Lengthening (ATL) surgery on April 14th.
 Our medical partner, African Mission Healthcare, is requesting $1,224 to fund Vincent's life-changing procedure.
 Vincent's grandmother shared, "I would love to see my grandson walk on his own.
 Any help will be highly appreciated.”